Nivalyx/osu-wiki/wiki/Tournaments/AIT/2023_LCQ/en.md

 ![AIT 2023: LCQ banner](img/banner.png)

-The **Ascaveth Invitational Tournament 2023: Last Chance Qualifier** (***AIT 2023: LCQ***) was an Indonesian double-elimination 1v1 osu! tournament hosted by ::{ flag=ID }:: [Sunohara Shun](https://osu.ppy.sh/users/3484548).
-The tournament was open to all players from Indonesia with 6,000 pp or above in the osu! game mode to their name.
-It was the thirteenth iteration of the osu!
-Indonesia Tournament.
+The **Ascaveth Invitational Tournament 2023: Last Chance Qualifier** (***AIT 2023: LCQ***) was an Indonesian double-elimination 1v1 osu! tournament hosted by ::{ flag=ID }:: [Ascaveth](https://osu.ppy.sh/users/3245206).
+The tournament was open to all players from Indonesia as a mean to qualify to the main Ascaveth Invitational Tournament 2023.
+It was the first Last Chance Qualifier event to be held in the history of the Ascaveth Invitational Tournament.

 ## Tournament schedule